 While we touched on reviews earlier, it’s also important that you have someone monitoring your Facebook and Google My Business pages for negative reviews.
 Even if you have the greatest practice around, you’ll eventually get a negative review online.
 It’s not a matter of if, it’s a matter of when.

 While preventing negative reviews with outstanding patient care and service is the first step, handling any negative reviews you receive with class will show potential new patients that you accept responsibility for any shortcomings your practice displayed in a particular situation, and are committed to “making things right.”

 7: Professional, Custom Photography (Avoid Poor-quality Photos When Possible)

 Have you ever rented a vacation condo because the pictures looked absolutely stunning?
 I’ll bet you have.

 The exact same principle holds true when trying to “sell” potential new patients on visiting your practice.

-Obviously, hiring a great photographer isn’t cheap, but it’s an investment that you will make back many times over for the next 10+years.
-In fact, We know that custom photography is so important to the success of your digital marketing efforts, that we don’t work with clients unless they already have great pictures, are willing to hire a top-notch photographer, or agree to license premium stock photography that will help their practice stand out from the competition.
+Obviously, hiring a great photographer isn’t cheap, but it’s an investment that you will make back many times over for the next 10+ years.
+In fact, we know that custom photography is so important to the success of your digital marketing efforts that we don’t work with clients unless they already have great pictures, are willing to hire a top-notch photographer, or agree to license premium stock photography that will help their practice stand out from the competition.

 8: Use Attractive, “No Brainer” New Patient Specials

 New patient specials are a great way to get people to book an appointment, and more importantly become patients for years to come (which equals more revenue for your practice of course).
-Some of the specials that we’ve run with our clients successfully are things like:
+Some of the specials that we’ve successfully run with our clients are things like:

 • $500/off Invisalign treatment